warteamx/rosarabbit/source/books/psyque/The_end_of_overeating-David_Kessler.md

+---
+title: The End of Overeating
+---

-# 📚 Book Review: *The End of Overeating* by David A. Kessler
+## 📚 Book Review: *The End of Overeating* by David A. Kessler

 ---